Tourney of Stahleck

 • The final table will have a time limit of 180 minutes.

-• Regular Mêlée rules are used as written in the Learn to Play guide, the Rules Reference Guide, the Tournament Rules and the latest FAQ.
+• Regular Mêlée rules are used as written in the Learn to Play guide, the Rules Reference Guide, the Tournament Rules and the latest FAQ v1.16.
 Please pay attention to the restricted list.

 • Additional rules updates may be applied, but will be announced in due time

 • Legal cardpool according to the Organized Play guidelines published by GOT (check agot.cards).
-Standard Melee Restricted List v1.9 is in effect.
+The latest Standard Melee Restricted List v1.16 will be in effect.

 • Decklists are required and have to be submitted before Tournament start.
 For more details check the decklist guidelines under the Joust description.